ChillinRage/Birthday-Bot/README.md

 **Note**: this app only works with gmail accounts (only for the bot account) as it uses the gmail server to login and send emails.
 Your main email need not be a gmail account as its role is to only receive emails (reminder of your contacts' birthday).

 ### Set-up
-1. Download and unzip the folder (to somewhere on your device)
+1. Download the latest zip file from the release section and unzip the folder on your device.
 2. Open the folder and go to `_internal`.
 3. Check the `data` folder if it contains 3 files: `account.txt`, `data.csv`, and `logbook.txt`.
 (If any of them isn't there, you can download the specific files from this repository)
 ![image](https://github.com/ChillinRage/Birthday-Bot/assets/73763719/66e8464f-669e-49a1-b655-578971c245a8)